 Bill Gates famously said, “Content is King”, and in no situation is this more relevant than when it comes to SEO.

-Truth be, if you are working in any sort of online industry, whether it be content development or advertising you will most likely have come across the cryptic and rather enigmatic term ‘SEO’.
+Truth is, if you are working in any sort of online industry, whether it be content development or advertising you will most likely have come across the cryptic and rather enigmatic term ‘SEO’.

 I myself, don’t know how many times I have mentioned the word, only to receive a rather embarrassed blank stare, followed by the question, “What exactly is SEO?”

 So, here it goes, a brief yet succinct explanation, of what it actually is.

 First things first, Search Engine Optimisation (SEO) is the method for getting your website ranking high enough to be noticed in web searches.
 Search Engine Optimisation allows your site to not only be seen by search engines (usually Google) but also allows your website or articles to rank high for a particular keyword or key phrase when entered in a search.

 Let’s have a look at the stats.
 According to Statista, ever since the introduction of Google Search in 1997, the worldwide market share of all search engines has been lopsided.
 Google has dominated the search engine market, maintaining an 88.47 percent market share to date.
 In April 2019, online search engine Bing accounts for 4.81 percent of the global search market, Yahoo accounts for 3.13, while Chinese search engine Baidu has a market share of 0.66 percent.